Skip to main content

 Poll the documents endpoint until your document shows status: "processed".

-curl https://api.inherent.systems/api/v1/documents \
+curl https://api.inherent.sh/v1/documents \

 -H "X-API-Key: $INHERENT_API_KEY"